Local Number Portability Best Practices

 Agreement was reached in the LNPA WG that "Disputed Ports" were not addressed within PIM 53 or the corresponding Best Practice 42.
 As such, they should not be expected to fall under the Inadvertent Port process.

-A disputed port is a port that occurs when a new service provider receives a valid request to port a telephone number, submits a port request to the old service provider, receives confirmation for and completes the port.
-Subsequently the old service provider receives notification from another authorized user that the number was ported without their authorization and should be ported back.
-The old service provider then contacts the new service provider identifying the issue.
+A disputed port is a port that occurs when a New Service Provider receives a valid request to port a telephone number, submits a port request to the Old Service Provider, receives confirmation for and completes the port.
+Subsequently the Old Service Provider receives notification from another authorized user that the number was ported without their authorization and should be ported back.
+The Old Service Provider then contacts the New Service Provider identifying the issue.
 Disputed ports are to be addressed on a case by case basis by the parties involved.

 Back to Top